How do you respond when the interviewer asks you difficult interview questions about your salary requirements?

 "I have reached this figure through some extensive research, I have used the NACE stats and information from recent salary surveys in this area."

 Backing up your job interview answers about salary expectations with concrete data makes them both reliable and valid.

-Preparing yourself for the salary requirement question by doing your research and thinking about what your financial needs are enables you to deal professionally with this difficult question.
+Preparing yourself for the salary requirement question by doing your research and considering your financial needs enables you to deal professionally with difficult interview questions about your compensation expectations.